Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \insight{9} { For cell-wise and row-wise data imputation, providing the LLM contextual information of other tuples could significant improve the performance.
 Whereas, for column-wise imputation, enabling LLM customized and deep reasoning for each tuple play more important roles. } }

-\subsubsection{\textnormal{\textsf{Cluster}}}
+\subsubsection{{\textsf{Cluster}}}

 The \textsf{Cluster} operator divides a set of data elements (rows, columns, or tables) into distinct groups.
-We choose two classical clustering measures, namely \emph{adjusted rand index} (ARI)~\cite{hubert1985comparing} and \emph{normalized mutual information} (NMI)~\cite{DBLP:journals/jmlr/StrehlG02}.ARI reflects pair-wise clustering accuracy, while NMI calculates the shared information between predicted and ground truth clusters.
-Table~\ref{tab:op-cluster} presents the key \textsf{Cluster} insights with both metrics, and Table~\ref{app:cluster} in the supplementary~\cite{supplementary} provides the full results.
+We choose two classical clustering measures, namely \emph{adjusted rand index} (ARI)~\cite{hubert1985comparing} and \emph{normalized mutual information} (NMI)~\cite{DBLP:journals/jmlr/StrehlG02}.
+ARI reflects pair-wise clustering accuracy, while NMI calculates the shared information between predicted and ground truth clusters.
+Table~\ref{tab:op-cluster} presents the key \textsf{Cluster} insights with both metrics, and Table~\ref{app:cluster} in appendix provides the full results.

-In all cases, \texttt{LLM-ALL} consistently outperform \texttt{LLM-ONE} methods with a large discrepancy in both ARI and NMI.
-This is simply due to \texttt{LLM-ONE} could only process one data element at a time.
+In all cases, \texttt{LLM-ALL} outperforms \texttt{LLM-ONE} by a large margin in both ARI and NMI.
+This is simply because \texttt{LLM-ONE} can only process one data element at a time.
 All data elements belonging to the same cluster cannot be perceived simultaneously.
 Even worse, during its iteration, errors may propagate.
 That is, if one element is assigned to a wrong cluster, it may hinder the LLM's understanding of this cluster when processing subsequent elements, further impeding the clustering performance.
-It motivates the following insight:
+This leads to the following insight:

 \insight{4}{ \textbf{\textsf{Cluster} Operator Design Choice.} \texttt{LLM-ALL} with global context allows LLMs to formulate a consistent clustering criterion, leading to reliable semantic clustering performance.
 Instead, \texttt{LLM-ONE} suffers from criterion drift and error propagation, and thus is not recommended. }